 Breizh Café is by far our favorite crêperie in Paris.
 Traditionalists like me, who always order a complète (ham, cheese, egg), appreciate the higher quality organic ingredients and the crispy lacy edges of their buckwheat galettes.
 More adventurous hunters can look to the daily and seasonal specials to top their galettes with upgrades like sea scallops and smoked duck breast.
 Dessert crêpes offer a few Japanese touches like ginger and yuzu alongside classic constructions with apples and ice cream.
 You can begin with ultra-fresh oysters or langoustines, sip artisanal ciders throughout the meal, and still escape for less than 20€ per person.

-There are now five locations in Paris, which takes some heat off the original Marais location, but you should still book in advance.
+There are now many locations in Paris, which takes some heat off the original Marais location, but you should still book in advance.
 They’ve added online reservations to make that easy, and are now open every day at each location.
+Recommended for Great Vegetarian Food in Paris.

 Breizh Café Marais